 Monetary Allowance In Lieu of Transportation (MALT)

 MALT is the allowance that pays for actually driving your cars from your old duty station to your new duty station.
 The allowance is based on the distance as calculated using the Defense Table of Official Distances.
 (For some inexplicable reason, they’ve put it behind a login.
 So unhelpful.)
-MALT is calculated using the rate of $.16 per official mile (effective 1 January 2021).
+MALT is calculated using the rate of $.22 per official mile (effective 1 January 2023).

 If your move includes dependents, you are eligible for MALT for two vehicles, if two vehicles are actually driven.
 In some cases, MALT may be authorized for additional vehicles.
 This is not automatic and requires justification for the need.

 If the direct route between the two duty stations includes parking fees, ferry charges, road, bridge, and/or tunnel tolls, reimbursement for these costs is authorized.

 For each authorized travel day, you will receive per diem to offset the cost of meals and lodging.
-For 2021, the service member receives $151 per authorized travel day.
-Accompanying dependents over age 12 receive 75% of full per diem, $131.25, per day.
-Accompanying dependents under age 12 receive 50% of full per diem, $75.50, per day.
+For 2023, the service member receives $157 per authorized travel day.
+Accompanying dependents over age 12 receive 75% of full per diem.
+Accompanying dependents under age 12 receive 50% of full per diem.
 If you transport two cars on two different trips, the additional driver is reimbursed at the full rate for the trip, but if the two cars travel together, the additional driver is reimbursed at the 75% rate.